 A talented violinist, Chrystul and her siblings were physically abused by her mother’s boyfriend as children.
 Her mother fled with her children from Gary, Ind., to Milwaukee.
 As the family struggled to make ends meet, and as the abuse Chrystul suffered as a young girl began manifesting in her own romantic relationships, she posted an ad on Backpage.com saying she needed money for snacks and school supplies.
 Volar responded.

-Instantly, Volar began grooming the 16-year-old, who claimed she was 19 at first.
+Instantly, Volar began grooming the then-16-year-old, who claimed she was 19 at first.

 From the Post: